communotey/Legal/User Agreement.md

 ##5 Spam

 You may not post any graphics, text, photographs, images, audio or other material that we deem to be junk or spam.
-Cluttering communote with this sort of content reduces the quality of the communote experience for others.
+Cluttering Communote with this sort of content reduces the quality of the Communote experience for others.

 ##6 Edits

 You may not purposefully negate any user's actions to delete or edit their content on Communote unless you have permission to by the user (as in the case of a shared document).
-This is intended to respect the privacy of communote users who delete or edit their content, and is not intended to abridge the fair use or the expressive rights shared by us all.
+This is intended to respect the privacy of Communote users who delete or edit their content, and is not intended to abridge the fair use or the expressive rights shared by us all.

 ##7 Leave Us Alone

-**7.1**: You agree not to interrupt the serving of communote, introduce malicious code onto communote, make it difficult for anyone else to use communote due to your actions, attempt to manipulate votes or communote’s systems, or assist anyone in misusing communote in any way.
-It takes a lot of work to maintain communote.
+**7.1**: You agree not to interrupt the serving of Communote, introduce malicious code onto Communote, make it difficult for anyone else to use Communote due to your actions, attempt to manipulate votes or Communote’s systems, or assist anyone in misusing Communote in any way.
+It takes a lot of work to maintain Communote.
 Be cool.

 **7.2**: We support the responsible reporting of security vulnerabilities.
 To report a Communote security issue, please send an email to [support@communote.co](mailto:support@communote.co).

-##8 Accessing communote
+##8 Accessing Communote

 ###8.1 Communote API

-Use of the communote API is not yet allowed.
+Use of the Communote API is not yet allowed.
 We will inform you when we are ready and we will link to the API documents here.

 ###8.2 Others

-**8.2.1** We encourage the creation of other ways to access communote, including browser extensions and mobile and desktop applications.
+**8.2.1** We encourage the creation of other ways to access Communote, including browser extensions and mobile and desktop applications.
 We take no responsibility for, we do not expressly or implicitly endorse, and we do not assume any liability for any mobile or desktop application not produced by us.

-**8.2.2** If you produce or maintain a browser extension or application, you agree not to purposefully negate any user's actions to delete or edit their content on communote without their permission.
+**8.2.2** If you produce or maintain a browser extension or application, you agree not to purposefully negate any user's actions to delete or edit their content on Communote without their permission.

 ##9 Trix are for kids

-...and communote is not.
+...and Communote is not.

-Communote is not currently directed at people under the age of 13, and communote does not knowingly collect any personal information from such people.
-If you know that a user under the age of 13 is accessing communote, please contact us at [support@communote.co](mailto:support@communote.co).
+Communote is not currently directed at people under the age of 13, and Communote does not knowingly collect any personal information from such people.
+If you know that a user under the age of 13 is accessing Communote, please contact us at [support@communote.co](mailto:support@communote.co).
 If you are under the age of 13 and wish to submit something to Communote, you must give it to your parent(s) or legal guardian(s) to upload for you on their account.
 This is because we are not yet equipped to comply with international regulations, such as the Children's Online Privacy Protection Act.

 ##10 DMCA

 ###10.1 Copyright, the DMCA, and Takedowns

-**10.1.1** We will respond to legitimate requests under the Digital Millennium Copyright Act ("DMCA"), and we retain the right to remove user content on communote that we deem to be infringing the copyright of others.
-If you become aware of user content on communote that infringes your copyright rights, you may submit a properly formatted DMCA request (see 17 U.S.C. § 512) to communote.
+**10.1.1** We will respond to legitimate requests under the Digital Millennium Copyright Act ("DMCA"), and we retain the right to remove user content on Communote that we deem to be infringing the copyright of others.
+If you become aware of user content on Communote that infringes your copyright rights, you may submit a properly formatted DMCA request (see 17 U.S.C. § 512) to Communote.

 **10.1.2** You are not permitted to copy the content and post it elsewhere online without the permission of the owner.
 We will file DMCA takedowns if you do so.
 Instead, link to the page or embed the file on your page.
 We will provide an embed link so you can do so.